openbridge/ob_bulkstash/README.md

 # Why Use ENV variables?
-This docker rclone image is focused on separating configuration from the runtime.
+This docker image uses rclone and is focused on separating configuration from the runtime.
 This does not preclude using a traditional config file.
 Feel free to go down that path if it makes sense to you.
 The image would support it.

 ## Config Syntax
 * Each config statement has `RCLONE_`.
 It is the prefix for each variable.